 Read more: How to Run Your Best 5k Ever!

-Running faster can get you fitter, but because of the changes in your form and the high impact of feet against pavement, it can also result in injury if your body's not up to the challenge.
+Running faster can get you fitter, but because of the repetitive motion and the high impact of your feet against pavement, it can also result in injury if your body's not up to the challenge.